Glastonbury Festival: 1980s

 It also saw the first TV coverage, with ITV broadcasting recorded highlights in the weeks after the festival.

 Since 1983, large festivals have required licences from local authorities.
 This led to certain restrictions being placed on the festival, including a crowd limit and specified times during which the stages could operate.
 The crowd limit was initially set at 30,000 but has grown every year to over 100,000.
-1984 saw the stage invaded by children during The Smiths set.
+1984 saw the stage invaded by fans during The Smiths' set.
 Weather Report played the main stage, and Elvis Costello headlined the last night for almost three hours.
 In 1985, the festival grew too large for Worthy Farm, but neighbouring Cockmill Farm was purchased.
 That year saw a wet festival with considerable rain; Worthy Farm is a dairy farm and what washed down into the low areas was a mixture of mud and liquefied cow dung.
-This did not prevent festival-goers from enjoying the knee-deep slurry in front of the pyramid stage.
+This did not prevent festival goers from enjoying the knee-deep slurry in front of the Pyramid Stage.

-1989 was the first year that impromptu, unofficial sound systems sprung up around the festival site – a portent of things to come.
-These sound systems would play loud, electronic acid house music 'round the clock, with the largest, the Hypnosis sound system, rivalling the volume of some of the official stages and running non-stop throughout the festival.
+1989 was the first year that impromptu, unofficial sound systems sprang up around the festival site – a portent of things to come.
+These sound systems would play loud, electronic acid house music around the clock, with the largest, the Hypnosis sound system, rivalling the volume of some of the official stages and running non-stop throughout the festival.

 1990s

 Following the 1990 festival, violence flared between security guards and new age travellers in what became known as "The Battle of Yeoman's Bridge".
-Eavis was also facing increasing battles from locals over the festival, leading to taking 1991 off.
+Eavis was also facing increasing battles from locals over the festival, with no festival taking place in 1991.
 Both pressures are captured in the 1992 Channel 4 documentary Showdown at Glastonbury.

 An expanded festival returned in 1992, and this proved a great success.
 1992 was the first year that the new age travellers were not initially allowed onto the site free, and a sturdier fence was designed.
 This success was carried through to 1993 which, like 1992, was hot and dry.